 Dr. J. Blair Waldron

 Dr. Blair Waldron grew up in Marietta where he graduated with honors from Walton High School.
 He then graduated from the University of Georgia (www.uga.edu) on a full alumni scholarship, was president of Chi Psi fraternity (www.chipsi.org), a member of the Interfraternity Council and the Order of Omega Honorary Society.
 At the Medical College of Georgia School of Dentistry (www.gru.edu/dentalmedicine/), Dr. Waldron was president of his freshman class, president of the American Student Dental Association, and then Region V Trustee for the Southeastern Dental Schools.
 He was selected to represent his school at the Bridging the Gap national seminar and also awarded the first Stan Hopkins Scholarship.
 Since graduation, Dr. Waldron has been active in the American Dental Association (www.ada.org), the Georgia Dental Association (www.gadental.org), the Hinman Dental Society (www.hinman.org), and the American Academy of General Dentistry (www.agd.org).
 He is a member of the Marietta Rotary Club (www.mariettarotary.org), Cobb Chamber of Commerce (www.cobbchamber.org), Leadership Cobb Class of 2001, and Honorary Commanders Class of 2002.
 He also works with Cobb Youth Leadership, the Center for Family Resources (www.thecfr.org), and is a member of the Cobb Dental Society Child Assistance Program providing free dental care to selected needy children.
 In March 2008, Dr. Waldron was named one of the “20 Rising Stars Under 40” by Cobb Life Magazine.
 In his spare time, Dr. Waldron enjoys running, cycling, swimming, and the outdoors.
 He lives in east Cobb with his wife, Krysia, a social psychologist (www.krysiawaldron.com).
-Dr. Waldron and his wife have two girls, nine-year-old Elizabeth and six-year-old Margaret, and five-year-old son Pace.
+Dr. Waldron and his wife have two girls, twelve-year-old Elizabeth and nine-year-old Margaret, and eight-year-old son Pace.

 Dr. Jonathan C. Waldron